stackevo/spudreq/draft-trammell-spud-req.md

 ## Interoperability with non-encapsulated superstrates

-It is presumed that "superstrate X with SPUD" is a distinct entity on the wire from "superstrate X", and that interoperability between them.
-The APIs the superstrate presents to the application should be equivalent, the two wire protocols should be freely transcodeable between each other, with the caveat that the variant without SPUD would not necessarily support features enabling communication with the path.
-There is no requirement that the headers the superstrate uses be the same in the SPUD and non-SPUD variants.
+It is presumed that "superstrate X with SPUD" is a distinct entity on the wire from "superstrate X".
+The APIs the superstrate presents to the application should be equivalent, and the two wire protocols should be freely transcodeable between each other, with the caveat that the variant without SPUD would not necessarily support features enabling communication with the path.
+However, there is no requirement that the headers the superstrate uses be the same in the SPUD and non-SPUD variants.
 Headers that the superstrate chooses always to expose to the path can therefore be encoded in the SPUD layer but not appear in an upper-layer header.

 # Open questions and discussion